ooaklee/ghatd/docs/getting-started/pricer/README.md

 ### Plan Feature Reference

-Links a feature catalog item to a plan, with plan-specific overrides.
+Links a feature catalogue item to a plan, with plan-specific overrides.

 | Field | Type | Description |
 |---|---|---|